-We believe that support for young peoples’ well-being, emotional or mental health should be there when they need it.
+We believe that support for your well-being, emotional or mental health should be there when you need it.
 There shouldn’t be long waiting lists or thresholds holding people back from getting the support they need.

-We also believe that support should be practical and be useful in day to day life so they are not just being supported during the sessions but they will be able to use it again and again throughout their life.
+We also believe that support should be needs-led which means we don’t focus on diagnosis but work with clients towards improving whatever they’re experiencing.
+With a focus on practical and useful tools they can bring into their day to day life so that they are able to not only get support during their time of need but will be able to use the tools again and again throughout their lives.

-We also make sure that the sessions are going to the people who need them.
+In addition, we make sure that the sessions are going to the people who need them.
 We don’t stick to providing 6 sessions to everyone.
 Mainly because some people don’t need that many to help them get back on track and some people need more.
-So, if someone just need 4 sessions, someone else may need 8.
-We are flexible and client lead to make sure we are utilising the sessions to get the best results.
+So, if someone just needs 4 sessions and someone else may need 8, we are flexible and client lead to make sure we are utilising the sessions to get the best results.

 If you’re commissioning us, then we should do all of the administration and support around the sessions.
 You refer the children and young people to us and we do the rest including liaising with Parents, Guardians or Carers, booking sessions and we just update you with the progress or if we need to raise any safeguarding concerns.